-Photo from Adobe Stock/Serhii
+Photo by Adobe Stock/Serhii

 On a recent evening, Joanna (my wife and farm partner) and I found ourselves with a rare bit of free time, so we loaded up a small picnic into our utility vehicle and went to look for new calves, and to study what the sheep were selecting and in which pasture they were selecting it.
 With our building site located at the northwest corner of our home farm, we generally look over the place while leaning on either the south or east gates.
 We recognize all the tree groves, swales, rises, and dips in the pastures and meadows.
 We know where the other gates and ponds are, even the ones we can’t see.

 That evening, we found the cattle and calves to the southeast, and then spotted the sheep deep in our most eastern pasture.
 We parked at the top of a rise facing west and watched while replenishing our own calories.
 Rather than studying what the sheep were selecting, we marveled at how different the place looked from that point of reference and how unrecognizable it was in many ways.
 Sure, we’d been here before, but never to observe for any length of time.
 The details we noticed from that angle changed our thoughts on where to construct the next phase of our cross fences, and how to move the animals through the various paddocks those fences will form.